SuperDotNet/superdotnet.github.io/content/posts/2018/Welcome.md

 #### Mind Your Brand

 This is sort of the apex of value learned here in my experiment and adventure.  *Everything* you do reflects on you and your brand.
 Are you the person that has to be *right all the time*?
 Do you resort to trolling or other coercive tactics to will your "opponent" to your way?
 Do you even see to the world as being branched into "opponent" and "proponent?"
 Or do you see the world as fragmented, collective whole?
+Perhaps somewhere in between?
+Or maybe even something even more involved?

 All of these aspects (and many many more) speak to your character and resulting brand as such.